devCabey/devCabey/README.md

  <br/>

-- 🔭 I’m currently unemployed and partaking in ALX Software Engineering Program
+- 🔭 I’m currently working on my portfolio

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: The Learning never stops as a software engineer.
+- ⚡ Fun fact: The learning never stops as a software engineer.

 <br/>